 Tips for the Fluffiest and Most Moist Kefir Cake

-- Use room-temperature kefir for better blending with other ingredients.
+- Use kefir at room temperature to ensure better incorporation with the other ingredients.

 - Don’t skip greasing and dusting the baking sheet to prevent sticking.